d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ## Function Classes

 Consider $\mathcal{F}$, the class of functions that a specific network architecture (together with learning rates and other hyperparameter settings) can reach.
 That is, for all $f \in \mathcal{F}$ there exists some set of parameters $W$ that can be obtained through training on a suitable dataset.
-Let's assume that $f^*$ is the function that we really would like to find.
+Let us assume that $f^*$ is the function that we really would like to find.
 If it's in $\mathcal{F}$, we're in good shape but typically we won't be quite so lucky.
 Instead, we will try to find some $f^*_\mathcal{F}$ which is our best bet within $\mathcal{F}$.
 For instance, we might try finding it by solving the following optimization problem:

 $$f^*_\mathcal{F} := \mathop{\mathrm{argmin}}_f L(X, Y, f) \text{ subject to } f \in \mathcal{F}$$